micropython/micropython/docs/samd/quickref.rst

 The MicroPython REPL is on the USB port, configured in VCP mode.
 Tab-completion is useful to find out what methods an object has.
-Paste mode (ctrl-E) is useful to paste a large slab of Python code into the REPL.
+Paste mode (Ctrl-E) is useful to paste a large slab of Python code into the REPL.

 The :mod:`machine` module::